Our Genealogical Helper for Dailey ...

 - Return to Citation

 If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Dailey.
-Since we usually use Google Maps, we've provided the following link for your convenience: Google Map and Driving Directions starting from Dailey
+Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Dailey

 Our distance measurements begin at a specific point in Dailey.
 The point that we are using is located at these GPS coordinates - Latitude: 33.9237, Longitude: -85.5408 [Map].
 In this case, the coordinates for Dailey have been provided by the Geographic Names Information System (GNIS).